reissbaker/holdup/README.md

 Returns a promise that will be fulfilled as soon as the first of the given promises rejects, and will reject if none of the promises reject.

-The returned promise will call its `then` callback with the first rejected promise, and will call its `then` errback with the array of all fulfilled promises in the order that they fulfilled.
+The returned promise will call its `then` callback with the first rejection reason, and will call its `then` errback with the array of all fulfilled values in the order that their respective promises were passed in.

-##### holdup.lastFulfilled(promises...)
+##### holdup.lastValue

 Takes an arg list, array, array of arrays, arg list of arrays... etc containing promises.